matiasdelellis/facerecognition/README.md

 If `user-id` is supplied just loop over the files for that user.

-if `timeout` is supplied it will stop after the indicated seconds, and continue in the next execution.
+If `timeout` is supplied it will stop after the indicated seconds, and continue in the next execution.
+Use this value in conjunction with the times of the scheduled task to distribute the system load during the day.